-The health insurance policy that you use to go to the hospital and pay for check-ups is likely invaluable, but that coverage won’t carry over if you leave the U.S. No one ever plans to get food poisoning, strain their ankle, or need other emergency health services while on vacation.
-Even those who have a masters in nursing are not usually able to treat themselves.
+No one ever plans to get food poisoning, strain their ankle, or need other emergency health services while on vacation.
 In fact, members of the healthcare field know how crucial it is to get medical services as soon as possible.
-So, prior to leaving the U.S. to begin your vacation, here are four reasons that you should have a travel medical insurance plan purchased.
+However, the health insurance policy that you use to go to the hospital and pay for check-ups is invaluable, but that coverage probably won’t carry over if you leave the U.S. So, prior to leaving the U.S. to begin your vacation, here are four reasons that you should have a travel medical insurance plan purchased.

 1. Protection for Your Family

-Imagine that you have just graduated from college and hold an MSN in nursing administration.
+Imagine that you have just graduated from college.
 You’re so excited about your upcoming trip that you focus more on shopping for new outfits than checking into travel medical coverage.
 If an unfortunate accident were to occur, your family would not only need to try to coordinate your care over the phone, they would also need to figure out how to pay for all of your healthcare costs.
-Travel health insurance is an investment that enables you to enjoy your vacation without having a care in the world.
+Travel insurance is an investment that enables you to enjoy your vacation without having a care in the world.

 2. Getting Treatment Right Away